-J. Nwando Olayiwola, MD, MPH, FAAFP, has accepted our offer to be the next chair of the Department of Family Medicine at The Ohio State University College of Medicine.
+J. Nwando Olayiwola, MD, MPH, FAAFP, has accepted our offer to be the next chair of the Department of Family and Community Medicine at The Ohio State University College of Medicine.
 Dr. Olayiwola comes to Ohio State from the University of California, San Francisco (UCSF).
 She will join the Ohio State team Sept.
 1, and brings a wealth of experience in physician leadership, primary care transformation, healthcare innovation, health services research and diversity and inclusion programming.

 Dr. Olayiwola received her medical degree from Ohio State and completed her family medicine residency at Columbia University.
 She then received a master of health policy degree from the Harvard School of Public Health, where she was a Commonwealth Fund Fellow in Minority Health Policy.
 This prestigious fellowship, which is awarded to a maximum of six individuals annually, is designed to prepare physicians to become leaders in transforming healthcare delivery.